Starseed333/Mobileapp/README.md

 ### **Description**

 A mobile web application mockup with the implementation of service worker and cache to enable data to be rendered to the user even when they have no wi-fi.
-The cache API's stores the HTML, CSS, Javascript and Images.
+The cache API's stores the HTML, CSS, JavaScript and Images.
 The data is stored using the Indexed DB.

 [IndexedDB Tutorial](https://youtu.be/vCumk1sXHcY)